Bedroom Tax

 Might I be exempt?

-You might be.
+We might be.
 There are lots of reasons, such as disability or bereavement, that would count as an exemption.
 See our Guide to Exemptions here.

 Is it the same everywhere?

-In Scotland you can apply for a discretionary housing payment (DHP) from your council, which will cover the shortfall.
+In Scotland you can apply for a discretionary housing payment (DHP) from our council, which will cover the shortfall.
 People who are struggling in Wales can also apply for a DHP but it is not guaranteed.
 And in Northern Ireland there’s funding to make sure that you’re not left worse off because of the Bedroom Tax.
 Every council receives a pot of money for DHPs but there may not be enough to go around.

 What can I do?